Slade Lane, Abbotskerswell, Newton Abbot, Devon, TQ12 5NS

-In January 2013, the children were divided into four houses (Priory House, St Mary’s House, Carsewell House and Henley House), chosen by the Student Council to reinforce our links with the local community.
-These houses are used to foster a sense of team work and healthy competition which support our positive behaviour policy (we decided not to maintain The Punishment Book).
-The children earn points for themselves and their house which translate into exciting trips, extra activities chosen by themselves and even vouchers provided by our excellent PTFA.
+The children are divided into four houses (Priory House, St Mary’s House, Carsewell House and Henley House), chosen by the Student Council to reinforce our links with the local community.
+These houses are used to foster a sense of team work and healthy competition which support our positive behaviour policy.
+Children earn points for themselves and their house which translate into exciting trips, extra activities chosen by themselves and even vouchers provided by our excellent PTFA.

-Pupils at the school have a history of achieving well.
+Pupils have a history of achieving well.
 Attainment at the end of Key Stage 1 and Key Stage 2 has almost always been higher than the average for other schools; sometimes significantly so.
-A slight dip in 2012 has been rectified and results in 2013 and 2014 show that we are once again performing above the average, and in an upwards trend.

 As well as providing children with the best possible start for their secondary school journey, we also provide an excellent start to school life in the early years.
-Our five year olds made super progress in 2013-2014 and we expect this trend to continue.
+Our five year olds make excellent progress and set the bar high for future achievement.

 The school has always provided a large range of extra activities and enrichment to the curriculum.
 For example, visiting specialists have taught various areas such as Lego Robotics, Handball and engaging Maths activities to stimulate thinking.
 The school council has visited the Houses of Parliament to support their work in improving the local Newton Abbot area.
 Adventurous types have participated in the Exmoor Challenge and others have taken part in Science, Creative Writing, Maths Challenges and the record breaking sign to sing.